The British Dormouse: A Tiny Acrobat of the Hedgerows

 A Life in the Trees

-Dormice prefer ancient woodlands, thick hedgerows, and scrubby habitats rich in plant diversity.
-They rely on connected tree cover to travel safely.
+Dormice prefer ancient woodlands, thick hedgerows, and scrubby habitats rich in plant diversity, and they rely on connected tree cover to be able to travel safely.

 When hedgerows are removed or woodlands become fragmented, dormice struggle to move between feeding areas, making them highly vulnerable to habitat loss.